Mordant Family Moving Image Commission for young Australian artists

 The Mordant Family Moving Image Commission for young Australian artists, created in partnership with Professor Cav.
 Simon Mordant AO and Catriona Mordant AM, the City of Melbourne, John Allsopp from Web Directions, and ACMI, builds on the success of the Mordant Family VR Commission.

-This commission, worth $240,000 over three years, will resource artists under 35 years of age to undertake research, collaborate with experienced mentors and engage professional technicians or performers.
+This commission, worth $240,000 over three years, will resource artists 35 years and under to undertake research, collaborate with experienced mentors and engage professional technicians or performers.
 ACMI will provide curatorial and production support to each successful project.
-The commission supports projects that reference contemporary social, cultural or political issues with energy and originality and is open to artists working across a range of formats including film, video, interactive installation and mixed reality.
+The commission provides $80,000 per year to support projects that reference contemporary social, cultural or political issues with energy and originality and is open to artists working across a range of formats including film, video, interactive installation and mixed reality.

 The recipient of the inaugural $80,000 Mordant Family Moving Image Commission for young artists is Stanislava Pinchuk.